yetone/avante.nvim/README.md

 - <kbd>]</kbd><kbd>x</kbd> — move to previous conflict
 - <kbd>[</kbd><kbd>x</kbd> — move to next conflict

-## Roadmap

-- **Enhanced AI Interactions**: Improve the depth of AI analysis and recommendations for more complex coding scenarios.
-- **Stability Improvements**: Refactor and optimize the codebase to enhance the stability and reliability of the plugin.
-- **Expanded Features**: Introduce additional customization options and new features to support a wider range of coding tasks.

 ## Highlight Groups

 | Highlight Group | Description |